The legals are straightforward, and shouldn't stop any one from going on or hosting a placement

 Here are some of the confusing elements to do with family members hosting placements:

-Employer's Liability Insurance.
+- Employer's Liability Insurance.
 Sometimes people think that if a family member is hosting a placement, there's no need for the employer to have Employers' Liability Insurance.
 It's true that in the UK, family businesses where all the employees are closely related don't need ELI - however, firstly this exemption does not apply to family businesses which are incorporated as limited companies, and secondly almost any other sort of company does need to have ELI, even if the host is a family member of the student.

-If the placement is happening totally separate to the school or college (eg during a holiday, entirely separately from the school / college) then of course staff at the school or college do not have their normal duty of care to satisfy themselves that the employer is acting responsibly.
+- If the placement is happening totally separate to the school or college (eg during a holiday, entirely separately from the school / college) then of course staff at the school or college do not have their normal duty of care to satisfy themselves that the employer is acting responsibly.
 What does 'totally separate' mean?
 The problem is that this is open to interpretation; let's say a school / college has an inset day and encourages students to do a day's work experience with a family member during their time off timetable - is that totally separate from the school or college?
 You could argue it either way.
-Out of an abundance of caution, we recommend that schools and colleges tell their students to run any placements they do through the normal administrative processes - and we've build the Unifrog Placements tool to be as straightforward as possible so that it doesn't put people off from taking the safe option.
+Out of an abundance of caution, we recommend that schools and colleges tell their students to run any placements they do through the normal administrative processes - and we've built the Unifrog Placements tool to be as straightforward as possible so that it doesn't put people off from taking the safe option.

 Good stuff from elsewhere

-UK's Health & Safety Executive on placements A super resource featuring sound advice on the legals in the UK to do with placements, as well as downloadable templates for Risk Assessments and Health & Safety policies.
+A super resource featuring sound advice on the legals in the UK to do with placements, as well as downloadable templates for Risk Assessments and Health & Safety policies.